Gold Coast, Australia

-The psychometric test will cost $154, take about 1.5 hours to complete and consist of 311 questions in total.
+The psychometric test will cost $154, take about 1.5 hours to complete and consist of 311 multiple choice questions in total.

 Bond MMI Medical Interviews will be conducted from the 26thof February 2019 until 1st of March 2019.

-Short-listed applicants based on the results of the phychometric test will be required to attend an interview in person at Bond University on the Gold Coast, where their general suitability to medicine and preparedness to undertake a highly demanding course will be examined in a structured multiple mini interviews (MMI).
+Based on the results of the phychometric test, 250 short listed applicants will be required to attend an interview in person at Bond University on the Gold Coast, where their general suitability to medicine and preparedness to undertake a highly demanding course will be examined in a structured multiple mini interviews (MMI).

 We encourage applicants to prepare for the medical interview.

 Bond University's Medical Interview Training session, the date of which is to be determined, is usually held early to mid February 2019.
 Register early to secure your spot, we only accept a small number of students.

 Email MedEntry to find about the structure and styles of the interview questions for Bond University Medicine.

 Bond University questions about the MMI medical interviews, and Bond University medicine interview dates can also be viewed via the Bond University School of medicine website.

 Alternate pathways into medicine

 Domestic and international students eligible to graduate from the following Bond University programs and meet the minimum GPA requirement will be eligible to be considered for selection to enter year 2 of the Bachelor of Medical Studies (BMedSt).
 The same process for entry into first year is used.
 Places are limited and dependent on availability.